ShikohWaweru/Meridian-Solar-IPP-Project-Finance-Model-Debt-Structuring/README.md

 **Sensitivities** — a 7×7 grid of net capacity factor against PPA tariff, plus single-variable breakevens on tariff, capacity factor and capex.

 **Outputs** — returns, coverage and breakeven summary feeding the deck.

-**Deck Storyboard** — slide-by-slide mapping of which output supports which claim.

 ### Built-in checks